usmanawan50/FourDigitPasswordSecuritySystem/README.md

 # About the project

 This project implements a 4 digit password system using Digital logic gate ICs like NAND, NOR, and AND gates.
 The complete implementation checks 4 digits and also has a encryption/decryption mechanism but the hardware implementaion only checks 4 bits due to lack of time and funds.
-The circuit is not complex, and can be very easily implementation.
+The circuit is not complex, and can be very easily implemented.

 ## Acknowledgements